LISPBUILDER-SDL - Use SDL from Common Lisp

 [Function]

-Draws a filled rectangle of color COLOR to surface SURFACE.
+Draws a filled rectangle of COLOR to SURFACE.

 Parameters